influxdata/telegraf/plugins/processors/converter/README.md

     boolean = []
     float = []

+    ## Optional tag to use as metric timestamp
+    # timestmap = ""
+    ## Optional format of the timestamp determined by the tag above.
+    ## This can be any of "unix", "unix_ms", "unix_us", "unix_ns" or a valid Golang
+    ## time format.
+If not specified, a "unix" timestamp (in seconds) is expected.
+    # timestamp_format = ""

   ## Fields to convert
   ##
   ## The table key determines the target type, and the array of key-values